 Frankfurt am Main, DE

-This classic example of the machine aesthetic houses the US administrative headquarters for the Herkules Group, a world leader in the manufacture of roll machining equipment.
 Meticulous detailing and geometric rigour define this well engineered glazed box, located in Pittsburgh, Pennsylvania.
-A skeletal steel structure organizes the various building components.
+The building houses the US administrative headquarters of the Herkules Group, a world leader in the manufacture of roll machining equipment.
+A skeletal steel structure organizes the various components.
 The plan is golden section.
 The architectural skin comprises a light metal frame with glass infill panels.
-The resulting composition is controlled, measured and precise, very much reflecting qualities integral to the Herkules manufacturing operation.
+The resulting composition is controlled, measured and precise, qualities integral to the company’s manufacturing operation.

-The machine aesthetic metaphor is visibly disseminated through the sculptural articulation of the heating, ventilation and air conditioning systems, all of which have the capacity to be powered by the scheme’s geothermal heat-well buried in the ground adjacent to the building.
+The machine aesthetic metaphor is disseminated through the sculptural articulation of the heating, ventilation and air conditioning systems, all of which are designed to be powered by the scheme’s geothermal heat-well, buried in the ground adjacent to the building.

 Location: Pittsburgh, PA, US